r. Provisions and Contingent Liabilities / Assets

 • To ensure alignment of compensation with prudent risk taking.

-The policy is reviewed by NRC at least annually or as and when required.
+The policy is reviewed by Board NRC annually or as and when required.

 risk and the mix of cash, equity and other forms of remuneration are consistent with risk alignment.

-The remuneration policy ensures that there is a proper balance between fixed pay and variable pay.
+The Remuneration policy of the Company ensures proper balance between fixed pay and variable pay.
 Variable Pay is in the form of “pay at risk" and depending on performance and risk outcomes at individual and company-wide level, the quantum of Variable Pay changes.

-The Company has an annual increment and variable pay policy which is based on merit pay philosophy.
-The performance linked incentive is based on both individual as well as Company's performance.
+The Company has an annual increment and variable pay policy which is based on merit pay philosophy linked to both individual as well as Company's performance.

-Various performance parameters for the Company are reviewed by NRC and approved by the Board every year.
-Based on the predefined parameters the actual performance of the Company is reviewed by NRC to award a performance rating.
-The Company performance rating is approved by the Board based on the recommendations of NRC after the end of every financial year.
+Various performance parameters for the Company are reviewed by Board NRC and approved by the Board every year.
+Based on the actual performance, the Company performance rating is approved by the Board based on the recommendations of Board NRC after the end of every financial year.

-The framework of annual increment and performance linked Variable Pay for all employees is also reviewed by the NRC and approved by the Board every year.
+The framework of annual increment and performance linked Variable Pay for all employees is reviewed by the Board NRC and approved by the Board every year.

 Income tax provisions involves significant judgments in determining the provision for income taxes including judgment on whether tax positions are probable of being sustained in tax assessments.
 The Management periodically reassess and evaluates tax position with respect to applicable tax law based on the existing facts and circumstances.